 - Errors in the implementation of e-commerce

-- Poorly implemented custom dimensions
+- Poorly implemented custom dimensions and metrics

 - Lack of exclusion parameters in the URL